 - Save $200 on a Sapira by clicking here

 Sapira Mattress Price

 The Sapira is reasonably priced, coming in at $1475 for a Queen, which is a good price given the quality materials and construction used in this mattress.
-However, you can save $200 on the Sapira by clicking the link above.
+However, you can save $200 on a Sapira by clicking here.